 If you have paid your insurance premium, you are entitled to coverage.
 But whether you file is up to you.
 If you have only suffered very minor damages, you may choose to pay your expenses rather than file a claim and risk a premium rate hike.
 Most rate increases from filing claims are fairly modest.
 But the more your claim, the more you can expect your rate hike, if any, will be.
 The number of claims you have also recently had can also affect your future premiums and whether your insurance company will drop you.
 For example, some insurers will drop you if you make a certain number of claims within a certain period of time.

-What if the Claim is Denied or the Offer is Too Low?
+What if the Insurance Claim is Denied or the Offer from the Insurance Company is Too Low?